What is Metaflow

 At the very top of the stack there's the question of how you produce features for your models, and you develop models in the first place, maybe using off-the-shelf libraries.
 This is the area where the skills of a data scientist become most useful.

 Metaflow provides a unified, human-friendly approach to navigating the stack.
-Metaflow is more prescriptive about the lower levels of the stack but it is less opinionated about the actual data science at the top of the stack.
+Metaflow is more prescriptive about the lower levels of the stack, but is less opinionated about the actual data science at the top of the stack.
 Metaflow allows you to write your models and business logic as idiomatic R code with not much new to learn.

 Internally, Metaflow leverages existing infrastructure when feasible.
 In particular, it is tightly integrated with Amazon Web Services.
 The core value proposition of Metaflow is its integrated full-stack, human-centric API, rather than reinvention of the stack itself.